-Lock screen appears when you start or restart Windows 8 computer, or lock your computer by opening Start screen, clicking your user name and selecting Lock from the menu (keyboard shortcut Windows Key+L).
+Lock screen appears when you start or restart Windows 8 or 8.1 device, or lock your computer by opening Start screen, clicking your user name and selecting Lock from the menu (keyboard shortcut for this is Windows Key+L).

 Lock screen covers the whole screen and displays current date and time, network and power status, plus notifications of Microsoft-provided Modern UI/Metro apps by default.
 To move on to user sign-in screen (aka Welcome screen), click or tap anywhere on Lock screen, or press a key on keyboard.

-Each user can personalize his/her Lock screen, but Windows 8 displays the Lock screen of the user who was signed in last.
+Each user can personalize his/her Lock screen, but Windows 8 and 8.1 display the Lock screen of the user who was signed in last.
 For example, if both Margus and Mirjam are logged on to the same PC, but Mirjam locked her account later, then her Lock screen is displayed.
 The same applies to computer restarts.

 First, use keyboard shortcut Windows Key+I to open Settings charm, or move mouse pointer to the bottom right edge of screen and click Settings.